joao-binenbojm/Automated-Assesment/README.md

 - Make a directory for each challenge to be assessed per student in the **submissions** directory, and place student's .py submissions in their respective directories (e.g. place joao.py containing the answer to challenge1 in submission/challenge1)
 - Ensure that all pytest test files are in the Automated-Assesment directory
 - Run the main.py file
-- Generated reports are stored in the reports directory
+- Generated reports are stored in the reports directory in both html and pdf format

 ## Structural description